masc-ucsc/livehd_regression/HDLgen/README.md

 HDLGen is written for use with LiveHD and for affiliates of MASC (Micro Architecture Santa Cruz)

 This scipt is meant to produce random equivalent circuits in verilog, chisel and pyrope.
-Due to pyrope being is ongoing development, cases generated for it will be significantly less complex than for only verilog/chisel circuits.
+Due to pyrope being in ongoing development, cases generated for it will be significantly less complex than for only verilog/chisel circuits.

 # Use:
 [Optional arguments]: